themeblvd/theme-blvd-layout-builder/readme.txt

 Author URI: http://www.themeblvd.com
 Contributors: themeblvd
-Tags: layouts, custom, homepage, builder, Theme Blvd, themeblvd, Jason Bobich Stable Tag: 2.0.9
+Tags: layouts, custom, homepage, builder, Theme Blvd, themeblvd, Jason Bobich Stable Tag: 2.0.9.1

 When using a Theme Blvd theme, this plugin gives you slick interface to build custom layouts.

 == Description ==

-**NOTE: This plugin requires Theme Blvd framework v2.2.1+**
+**NOTE: This plugin requires Theme Blvd framework v2.2+**

-When using a Theme Blvd theme, this plugin gives you slick interface to build custom layouts with the framework's core element functions.
-These custom layouts can then be applied to individual pages or your homepage.
-Additionally, you can use [this plugin](http://wordpress.org/extend/plugins/theme-blvd-layouts-to-posts/) to extend this fuctionality to standard posts and custom post types.
+When using a Theme Blvd theme, this plugin gives you slick interface to build custom layouts with the framework's core elements.

+You can build these layouts directly into your WordPress pages through the standard Edit Page screen, or you can create templates that can be synced to multiple pages.
+Additionally, you can use [this plugin](http://wordpress.org/extend/plugins/theme-blvd-layouts-to-posts/) to extend the templates to standard posts and custom post types.

 [vimeo https://vimeo.com/70256816]

-*Note: To get all features in the above video, you need to be using a theme with Theme Blvd Framework v2.5+, which currently only includes [Jump Start 2](http://wpjumpstart.com).
+*Note: To get all features in the above video, you need to be using a theme with Theme Blvd Framework v2.5+, which currently only includes [Jump Start 2](http://wpjumpstart.com) and [Denali](http://themeblvd.com/links/buy-denali).
 For all other themes, [see this video](https://vimeo.com/112649094).*

 == Installation ==